pbos/i3-scripts/README.md

 [Awesome]: http://awesome.naquadah.org/

-The script needs to be started after i3 has loaded.
-I run the following command, but there are of course more than one way to run it.
-If you can figure out a clever way to load it from inside the i3 config, please let me know.
+The script runs in the background and grabs these keys separate from ``i3``.
+Beware of conflicting keybindings inside ``~/.i3/config`` (see below).
+To use it simply put the following at the bottom of your i3 config (depending on where you have the script):

 ```
-i3 exec ~/i3-scripts/workspace_switcher.pl
+exec ~/i3-scripts/workspace_switcher.pl
 ```

 ### Keybindings